ag-grid/react-data-grid/slider-game-puzzle/README.md

 The remainder of the properties are to wire up the functionality.

-The `headerComponentFramework` and `headerComponentParams` are used once again to wire up the custom header, this time the `UpDownButtonsHeader` component is used.
+The `headerComponent` and `headerComponentParams` are used once again to wire up the custom header, this time the `UpDownButtonsHeader` component is used.
 In addition the `cellClass` is configured to decide the class name for the cell using the `blankOrNumberTile` function.

 The remaining column definitions are the same, the only difference is the `field` that they are wired to: